 Disposal using local government collection facilities that collect batteries consistent with RCW 70A.555.070(4)(c); or

 Disposal using recycling services operating outside of a battery stewardship program that reports to a battery stewardship organization information necessary for the battery stewardship organization to fulfill its reporting obligations under RCW 70A.555.090.

+Disposal using other recycling services operating in compliance with Chapter 70A.300 RCW and Chapter 173-303 WAC."

 (a)A fee may not be charged at the time unwanted covered batteries are delivered or collected for management.